tapanjo92/v4-getcomplical/getcomplical-dev/docs/Security-Features.md

 ## Conclusion

-All Week 1 critical security and reliability features have been successfully implemented:
+All critical security, reliability, and revenue protection features have been successfully implemented:

+### Security & Reliability
 - ✅ DynamoDB PITR enabled for all tables
 - ✅ Health check endpoint with comprehensive monitoring
 - ✅ AWS Secrets Manager integration
 - ✅ Automated daily backups to S3 with restore capability
+- ✅ AWS WAF protection with rate limiting and security rules

+### Revenue Protection & Analytics
+- ✅ Detailed usage tracking (hourly/daily metrics)
+- ✅ Dashboard API endpoints for usage analytics
+- ✅ SNS-based alert system for thresholds
+- ✅ Webhook handlers for billing providers
+- ✅ Tier-based usage plans and limits

-The GetComplical MVP now has enterprise-grade data protection, operational visibility, and disaster recovery capabilities suitable for production use.
+The GetComplical MVP now has enterprise-grade data protection, operational visibility, usage analytics, and revenue protection capabilities suitable for production use.